 If you guess why a small town like Carrara could houses so many different artists coming from all over the world, there are at least two reasons.
 The first is that Carrara is the world capital for the extraction and processing of marble.
 The second is that Carrara hosts the National Academy of Fine Art, which has a lot of appeals to emerging artists.

 During the two days of the exhibit, all artists will open the doors of their private studios, giving visitors the opportunity to admire their masterpieces and the way they work.
 And they will be happy to tell the story of their life.

-What you cannot miss at Carrara Studi Aperti: Ponte di Ferro Workshop
+What you cannot miss at Carrara Studi Aperti

-During the Carrara Studi Aperti 2015 edition, I met Corrado Marchese, one of the founder of “Ponte di Ferro”, which introduced me to his wonderful sculptures that I immediately loved.
+During the Carrara Studi Aperti 2015 edition, I met Corrado Marchese, one of the founders of Ponte di Ferro, which introduced me to his wonderful sculptures that I immediately loved.

-Staring at the “Tin Soldier” instead, I read another sacrifice.
-While in the other artwork, the sacrifice of “do you wanna dance” lead to something of positive as the perfect execution, here the sacrifice is a consequence of the wars where kids are used as soldier (the helmet).
-This message is confirmed even by the young hands holding a flower.
-The music track with the same title by Stiff Little Fingers, inspired the young artist to create this artwork.
+Staring at the Tin Soldier instead, I read another sacrifice.
+While in the work called “Do you wanna dance”, sacrifice leads to something positive such as perfect execution, here sacrifice is a consequence of wars in which children are used as soldiers (the helmet).
+Even the young hands holding flowers confirm this message.
+The music track with the same title by Stiff Little Fingers inspired the young artist to create this artwork.

 If you love art and sculpture, I would not miss this opportunity to explore Carrara visiting the studios along the river Carrione or hidden somewhere in town.
 I cannot wait to attend the next edition of Carrara Studi Aperti, see you there!